 Anti-androgen and chemotherapy treatments can remain effective for rather long time periods, but usually still lose their efficacy over time.
 In these circumstances, radionuclide therapy with a radioactive substance that targets the bones has been found to be both an effective and a safe treatment option when metastases exist only in bone structures.
 With this type of radionuclide therapy, the radioactive substance is introduced to the immediate vicinity of the cancer cells, also in the treatment of prostate cancer with more extensive metastases.
 Clinical trials have proven the therapy to be well tolerated and efficient.
 Singular bone metastases can also be treated with external radiotherapy, if necessary.

-Patients who have metastases outside their bone structure, and who after a PET-CT scan with Ga-PSMA tracer have been diagnosed with a prostate cancer that uptakes the tracer PSMA, can be treated with the new Lutetium 177 PSMA radiopharmaceutical.
+Patients who have metastases outside their bone structure, and who after a PET-CT scan with F-tracer have been diagnosed with a prostate cancer that uptakes the tracer PSMA, can be treated with the new Lutetium-PSMA radiopharmaceutical*.
 In these cases, the radiation source can be targeted directly to the surface of the cancer cells.
 The new therapy offers an additional option, among others, to prostate cancer patients whose cancer is advancing in spite of chemotherapy, when chemotherapy causes them adverse effects, or when an elderly patient becomes less tolerant to chemotherapy.

-After completing the development work with MAP Medical, Docrates was the first facility in the Nordic Countries to introduce cancer treatments with Lu 177 PSMA in January 2017.
+After completing the development work with MAP Medical, Docrates was the first facility in the Nordic countries to introduce cancer treatments with lutetium-PSMA in January 2017.
 However, prostate cancer patients with metastasised and advancing cancer already undergoing treatment at Docrates Cancer Center received their first treatments already in July 2016.
 As the actual medicine was not yet available in Finland at that time, it was imported from abroad.
 The therapeutic response of these first patients has been excellent, as their PSA values have dropped to immeasurably small levels without severe adverse effects.
-So far, around 800 patients globally have received the radioactive Lu 177 PSMA treatment.
+So far, over 1000 patients globally have received the radioactive lutetium-PSMA treatment.

 ‘We need to treat aggressive forms of prostate cancer more actively, effectively and comprehensively’